-1) Photography, like all creative arts, is about decision making.
-Be honest with yourself about the images you gravitate to – it’s a clue to discovering the best camera and lens that’s best for your gathering.
+Photography, like all creative arts, is about decision making.
+Be honest with yourself about the images you gravitate toward.
+It’s a clue to discovering the best camera and lens that’s best for your gathering.
 Are you drawn to portraits?
 Then use a great portrait lens, like an 85mm prime or 70-200mm zoom, which will flatter your subject’s face and keep their bodies in natural proportion to what our eyes see.

-2) When making your list of what you’ll be shooting, any group activities that are planned will help you choose what equipment to bring.
-If there is always a ball getting kicked around when you’re family gets together, a body with a fast frames per second (FPS) rating, like the Nikon D500, will help you capture the motion at just the right moment!
-Having the correct focus settings in place will help even slower cameras keep up with the action.
-Learn how in All About Autofocus: Focus Area vs Focus Mode for Beginners.
+When making your list of what you’ll be shooting, any group activities that are planned will help you choose what equipment to bring.
+If there is always a ball getting kicked around when your family gets together, a body with a fast frames-per-second (FPS) rating, like the Nikon D500, will help you capture the motion at just the right moment!
+Shooting speeds of 10 or higher is fast enough for wildlife and sports and will be more than enough for your event.
+See all of our 10 or higher FPS cameras here.

 A larger reunion will call for a wide lens but if you want some versatility, consider a wide zoom like, the Sigma 18-35mm, which covers small and large groups equally well.
 A tripod is a must for group photos if you plan on being in any of the shots.

 Over the River and Through The Woods: Pick the Gear Based on Your Environment

-3) If your reunion is more of a stay-cation without much travel, then using a bulky DSLR or larger lens on a mirrorless body shouldn’t be a problem.
-Supplement your kit with a specialized lens with a faster autofocus, like the Olympus 300mm f/4 lens, to capture fleeting moments from a distance (shooting from a distance produces natural results since your subjects are less aware of you), or use a fast portrait lens to record the changes in family members year-over-year with stunning clarity.
+If your reunion is more of a stay-cation without much travel, then using a bulky DSLR or larger lens on a mirrorless body shouldn’t be a problem.
+Supplement your kit with a specialized lens with a faster autofocus, like the Olympus 300mm f/4 lens, to capture fleeting moments from a distance (shooting from a distance produces natural results since your subjects are less aware of you).
+Use a portrait lens to record the changes in family members year-over-year with stunning clarity.

 Lens selection used to be limited but has recently expanded for cameras like Olympus’ OM-D series and Sony’s a7 series.
 Their compact lenses are fast, sharp, and capable of creating images that rival their larger counterparts.
 There’s a learning curve for getting the best out of mirrorless cameras.
-The smaller form factor buries more settings in menus instead of in tactile dials and the electronic viewfinder is a major departure from the pentaprism viewfinders of traditional cameras.
-We encourage you to take the leap into mirrorless and give yourself time to experiment with the settings and option menus to avoid frustration during an event.
+The smaller form factor buries more settings in menus instead of in tactile dials.
+The electronic viewfinder is a major departure from the pentaprism viewfinders of traditional cameras.
+I encourage you to take the leap into mirrorless and give yourself time to experiment with the settings menu to avoid frustration during an event.

 For even the most experienced shooters, sometimes your goal is absolute ease and staying focused on your family.
 Advanced point-and-shoot cameras don’t force you to sacrifice image quality for convenience.
-The Panasonic Lumix LX 100, Sony RX100 IV, and Canon G1 X allow as much or as little manual control as you wish plus they feature sleek bodies, beautiful optics, and up to 10x optical zoom.
+The Panasonic Lumix LX 100, Sony RX100 IV, and Canon G1 X allow as much or as little manual control as you wish.
+Plus, they feature sleek bodies, beautiful optics, and up to 10x optical zoom.

 Quality Of Light Makes or Breaks an Image